Last updated on March 17th, 2022 at 11:47 pm

 Visit Chatsworth House

-Our last stop was Chatsworth House, one of the most beautiful stately homes in all the land and home to the Duke and Duchess of Devonshire, although you may recognise it as the home of Mr Darcy in the film, Pride & Prejudice.
+Our last stop was Chatsworth House, one of the most beautiful stately homes in all the land and home to the Duke and Duchess of Devonshire, although you may recognise it as the home of Mr Darcy in the film, Pride & Prejudice (the version with Keira Knightley).

-You can explore the house and gardens, however at the time we visited some of it was being re-modelled so some things were closed, however I believe it all re-opens on the 25th March this year – so not long to wait!
+You can explore the house and gardens, however, at the time we visited some of it was being re-modelled so some things were closed so we couldn’t see it all, but it has since re-opened.

 Go to a Festival